kingluddite/web-dev-notes/development/workflow/udemy/003n-modern-web-developer-workflow/20-deploy/01-minification.md

 ## /dist
 * Short for `distributable`

-* Public copy - that we will push up to the web
+### Public copy - that we will push up to the web
 * It will be streamlined, minimalist
 * Only contains files essential for visitors visiting the site
 * Compressed files
-    - img
+    - `img`
-    - css
+    - `css`
-    - js
+    - `js`

 ## /app is our source code `src`
 * We don't need to upload the `app` folder because it contains lots of files that visitors to our website don't need
-* Think of this as our Developer folder
+* Think of this as:
+    - Our Developer folder
-* Our source code
+    - Our source code
-* Multiple files
+    - Multiple files
-* Highly organized
+    - Highly organized

 ### Developers Need:
 * Individual CSS and JS modules